 - A viable exit strategy: Before he or she invests in your business, an angel investor will expect to see an exit strategy.
 The sale of shares to the company’s principals is a common exit strategy for angel investors who hold equity ownership positions; the sale or merger of the company is a common exit strategy for debt-holding investors.

-- An experienced, solid management team: A solid, complete management team with leadership ability is a must.
-Essentially an angel investor is investing in people, so he or she needs to see the evidence that your business is in the hands of people who are knowledgeable, experienced, competent and trustworthy – and possess the skills to lead your business to the next level.
+- An experienced, stable management team: A reliable, complete management team with leadership ability is a must.
+Substantially an angel investor is investing in people, so he or she needs to see the evidence that your business is in the hands of people who are knowledgeable, experienced, competent and trustworthy – and possess the skills to lead your business to the next level.

 - Document all aspects of your business: Investors want to make sure that your business is going to make them money.
 To help with this process, document everything from your expenses, cash flow and industry projections.
 Also, don’t forget seemingly minor details like your location strategy and licensing agreements.